quii/learn-go-with-tests/structs-methods-and-interfaces.md

 > The test speaks to us more clearly, as if it were an assertion of truth, **not a sequence of operations**

-\(emphasis mine\)
+\(emphasis in the quote is mine\)

-Now our tests \(at least the list of cases\) make assertions of truth about shapes and their areas.
+Now our tests - rather, the list of test cases - make assertions of truth about shapes and their areas.

 ## Make sure your test output is helpful

 Remember earlier when we were implementing `Triangle` and we had the failing test?
 It printed `shapes_test.go:31: got 0.00 want 36.00`.

-We knew this was in relation to `Triangle` because we were just working with it, but what if a bug slipped in to the system in one of 20 cases in the table?
+We knew this was in relation to `Triangle` because we were just working with it.
+But what if a bug slipped in to the system in one of 20 cases in the table?
 How would a developer know which case failed?
 This is not a great experience for the developer, they will have to manually look through the cases to find out which case actually failed.

 We can change our error message into `%#v got %g want %g`.
 The `%#v` format string will print out our struct with the values in its field, so the developer can see at a glance the properties that are being tested.

-To increase the readability of our test cases further we can rename the `want` field into something more descriptive like `hasArea`.
+To increase the readability of our test cases further, we can rename the `want` field into something more descriptive like `hasArea`.

 One final tip with table driven tests is to use `t.Run` and to name the test cases.